-Instead of a cookie exchange, invite friends to get together for a recipe exchange as a new family tradition for the holidays.
+Instead of a holiday cookie exchange, invite friends to get together for a recipe exchange as a new family tradition for the holidays.

 Set a theme: it could be fast meals for school nights.
 Holiday hors d'oeuvres.
 Holiday desserts.
-Then, throw a holiday potluck party where everyone brings their favorite dish and copies of the recipe.
+Then have a potluck party where everyone brings their favorite dish and copies of the recipe for all participants.

 You go into the holidays (and the new year) armed with new menu ideas designed to make everyone's lives simpler and more delicious.

-The first person to hang all his or her bulbs wins a special gift, surprise, outing - whatever is treasured in your family and is likely to be worth working a bit for.
-Even for the youngest family members.
+The first person to hang all his or her bulbs wins a special gift, surprise, outing - whatever is treasured in your family and is likely to be worth working a bit for, even for the youngest family members.

 With that in mind, designate one night this holiday season as a story night as a new family tradition.
 Make some hot chocolate.
-Then turn off the lights, sit by the fire and read aloud to one another.
-Near virtual silence can indeed be golden, especially during the holiday season.
+Then turn off the lights and sit by the fire and read aloud, tell stories, or just talk.